 Almond Benefits for Skin and Hair

 Almonds are rich in Vitamin E and increase the skin’s flexibility, moisture, and collagen.
 It keeps the skin healthy and firm and makes one look younger.
 Almonds also help people to look fresh and deal with sunburns.
-It is a powerful antioxidant, and thus if there is any hair damage, it helps recover it with the help of Vitamin E present in almonds.
-Vitamin E works to retain the moisture in the scalp and strengthen the roots of the hair; thus, there is considerably lesser hair fall.
+It is a powerful antioxidant; thus, if there is any hair damage, it helps recover it with the help of Vitamin E present in almonds.
+Vitamin E retains the moisture in the scalp and strengthens the hair’s roots; thus, there is considerably less hair fall.
 Thus, almonds are an integral part of the hair and skincare regime for all valid reasons.

 Protein in Almonds

 A fistful of almonds gives 10% of the daily requirement of protein.
-Thus vegetarians or vegans it is a great source of proteins.
-Protein helps manage any wear and tear in the body; thus, consuming almond helps the cells rejuvenate.
+Thus, for vegetarians or vegans, almonds are a great source of proteins.
+Protein helps manage any wear and tear in the body; thus, consuming almonds helps the cells rejuvenate.